sterbini/madxp/README.md

 # How to run

-You need to have [cpymad](https://github.com/hibtc/cpymad) installed.
+This package is quite a basic code built around [cpymad](https://github.com/hibtc/cpymad): you need to have [cpymad](https://github.com/hibtc/cpymad)  installed.

 You can use the package from the command line.
 For example you can run from prompt
 ```